aardappel/lobster/docs/source/implementation.md

 work because of security restrictions.
 Alternatively place all the generated files on a webserver, and load from there.

+Note: the above compiles the bytecode interpreter to wasm.
+To instead compile the lobster bytecode to wasm directly, see "Compiling Lobster code to WebAssembly" below.

 Distributing Lobster programs.
 ------------------------------